rdcode369/centralgit/README.md

-## 📦 Project Title: EC2 Apache2 MySQL Web App Deployment
+## 📦 Project Title: Deploying PHP MySQL Web App on EC2 with Apache (EC2 LAMP Stack Deployment)

-Full project with an **EC2 instance**, **Apache2 server**, and **MySQL database** involves setting up a web server, a database, and a web application that interacts with the database.
+This project shows how to set up a simple web app on an EC2 Linux server using Apache2 and MySQL.
+It includes installing the server, database, and getting everything working together to run your PHP app.

 ## 📌 Step 1: Set Up an EC2 Instance